ggx-ggx/playwright-bdd/docs/reporters/cucumber.md

 All options passed to `cucumberReporter()` will be available as `options.parsedArgvOptions`.

-!> Please note that `options.snippetBuilder` and `options.supportCodeLibrary` are passed as fake objects for now

 ## Merge reports

-Since Playwright **1.37** there is a [merge-reports](https://playwright.dev/docs/test-sharding#merging-reports-from-multiple-shards) command that outputs combined report from several shards.
-Playwright-bdd supports this feature as well and can produce combined Cucumber reports.
+Since Playwright **1.37**, there is a [merge-reports](https://playwright.dev/docs/test-sharding#merging-reports-from-multiple-shards) command that outputs a combined report from several shards.
+Playwright-BDD supports this feature as well and can produce combined Cucumber reports.

 Add configuration to `playwright.config.ts`:
 ```ts